farid809/CarND-Advanced-Lane-Finding-P4/README.md

 #### Pipeline Sanity Checks (Reset)

 As long as the expected lane width is detected I skip sliding window search.
-I use both upper and lower bounder thresholds for the lane width to act as Sanity checks and make sure we didn't lose the lanes due to a difficult frame.
+I use both upper and lower boundry thresholds for the lane width to act as Sanity checks and make sure we didn't lose the lanes due to a difficult frame.
 I provided below a graph of the lane width for the entire video and highlighted both the uppoer and lower thresholds i used. whenever the width exceed the upper threshold or go below the lower thresholds a sliding window search will be initiated.

 Lane Width Overtime against Sliding Window Thresholds            | :-------------------------:|